cfug/flutter.cn/src/docs/development/accessibility-and-localization/internationalization.md

 To add support for other languages, an application must specify additional `MaterialApp` properties, and include a separate package called `flutter_localizations`.
-As of April 2019, this package supports about 52 languages.
+As of February 2020, this package supports 77 languages.
 If you want your app to work smoothly on iOS, then you have to add the package `flutter_cupertino_localizations` as well.